 Albena Dzhurova is a Public Administration PhD candidate and a Graduate Teaching Assistant at the School of Public Administration.
 Her dissertation topic: “The “Alien” Plight of the U.S. Immigration Policy: A Narrative Policy Analysis of the DREAM Act Legislation” seeks to explore the origins of the DREAMers-turned-DACA-children issue within the setting of the U.S. immigration policy-making.
 Albena did her Master’s in Administration at Barry University, North Miami where she graduated summa cum laude.
 Prior to that, she worked as a loyalty marketing consultant to luxury hotels around the world and has extensive managerial, HR, and sales and marketing experience.
 Albena’s academic interests include public policy, organization studies, and interpretive methods.
 She has recently published an article in Administrative Theory & Praxis, titled “Symbolic politics and government response to a national emergency: Narrating the COVID-19 crisis”.
 She is an active member of the Association of Doctoral Students at the School of Public Administration and is the co-organizer of the annual ADSPA Colloquium dedicated to showcasing PhD students’ research.
 Albena is originally from Bulgaria.

-David Goldman is a doctoral student within the Public Administration program at Florida Atlantic University.
+David Goldman is a doctoral candidate within the Public Administration program at Florida Atlantic University.
 He earned his bachelor’s degree in Urban Studies at Rutgers University and his Master’s degree in Urban and Regional Planning at Virginia Tech.
 David has experience in managing local government planning, development, finance, and budget teams.
 David’s research interests include studying how local governments react to economic adversity.
 David enjoys acting with improv troupes and in community theater and playing ultimate frisbee.

 Serena Hoermann, MBA serves as Assistant Director for the Center for Urban and Environmental Solutions (CUES) within the FAU's Department of Urban and Regional Planning.
 Serena Hoermann is program manager for the FAU Partnership for Sustainable Communities.
 Another current project, the Urban Stories Festival, uses storytelling to build community.
 Serena is pursuing a doctorate in public administration with an emphasis on urban planning.
 In 2014-2017, she supported FAU's Center for Environmental Studies (CES) as coordinator for the Florida Climate Institute.
 She received a Bachelor of Science Cum Laude in Systems and Information Science and an MBA in Marketing and International Business from Syracuse University.
 Read In the Lab.
 At the 2019 conference, Arctic Futures 2050 in Washington, DC, she presented a poster, “Let’s talk about moving a community and building resilience.”
 Her article, “Little Haiti, Miami—Resilient in the Face of Displacement,” will appear in March 2021 in the biannual peer reviewed journal In Context.